abs-sayem/stress_level_detection/README.md

         - lstm is designed to handle sequential data, so it will ensure the sequential relationships over time. capturing temporal dependencies like - stress-related changes (e.g., in pitch, tone, or energy) are very crucial for stress level detection.
         - cnn can isolate local patterns and also very suitable to capture instantaneous features. (will be helpful because our audio files are (1-3) sec long).
         - lstm and cnn combination is flexible for multimodal extension where lstm will provide context that pure CNNs might miss and will create a base for incorporating modalities (e.g., physiological signals, text), making it easier to extend the model for future applications.
-    **Combination of Approaches:**
+- **Combination of Approaches:**
     - Train all the three models on Feature Dataset.
     - Train all the three models on Raw Audio Dataset.
     - Train all the three models on Combined Audio and Feature Dataset.
 ### **Dataset**
 ---
 #### **TESS (Tononto Emotional Speech Set) Dataset**
-- The primary dataset is collected from kaggle [dataset link](https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess)
+- The primary dataset is collected from Kaggle [[Dataset Link]](https://www.kaggle.com/datasets/ejlok1/toronto-emotional-speech-set-tess)

 **Key Features:**
 - Includes recordings from two female native English speakers: aged 26 and 64 years.